sararcasm/sarar.me/README.md

 <div class="slide" slideshowImage="images/slideshow/YOUR_IMAGE_5.png"></div>
 ```

-#### OPTIONAL: Positioning Slideshow Images

-By default, slideshow images center from the **middle** of the image and spread to fill the slideshow container.
-They might crop themselves in unintended ways.
+3. Replace `YOUR_IMAGE_1.png`, etc., with the exact filenames of your new images.

+#### Fine-Tuning Image Position (Optional)

-To manually change the position of a specific slideshow image, add the `slideshowImagePosition` attribute to the slide's HTML.
-This will change the image's [`background-position`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position) property.
+If a slideshow image seems awkwardly cropped, you can adjust its focus.
+Add the `slideshowImagePosition` attribute to change where the image is centered.

+**Examples:**

 ```html
 <div class="slide" slideshowImage="images/slideshow/YOUR_IMAGE.png" slideshowImagePosition="top center"></div>
 <div class="slide" slideshowImage="images/slideshow/ANOTHER_IMAGE.png" slideshowImagePosition="center 25%"></div>
 ```

+Common values are `top`, `center`, `bottom`, `left`, `right`.
+For a more in depth explanation and for further fine-tuning, read the documentation on [`background-position`](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position).

 ### Gallery Art